Uniswap/docs/docs/V2/guides/javascript-sdk/02-fetching-data.md

 # Case 2: Pairs

 Now that we've explored how to define a token, let's talk about pairs.
-To read more about what Uniswap pairs are, see <Link to='/docs/v2/smart-contracts/pair'>Pair</Link>.
+To read more about what Uniswap pairs are, see [Pair](../../reference/smart-contracts/02-pair.md)

 As an example, let's try to represent the DAI-WETH pair.

 ## Identifying Data

 Each pair consists of two tokens (see previous section).
-Note that WETH used by the router is <Link to='/docs/v2/SDK/other-exports/#weth'>exported by the SDK</Link>.
+Note that WETH used by the router is [exported by the SDK](../../reference/SDK/08-other-exports.md).

 ## Required Data

 The data we need is the _reserves_ of the pair.
-To read more about reserves, see <Link to='/docs/v2/smart-contracts/pair#getreserves'>getReserves</Link>.
+To read more about reserves, see [getReserves](../../reference/smart-contracts/02-pair.md#getreserves).

 ### Provided by the User

-One option here is to simply pass in values which we've fetched ourselves to create a <Link to='/docs/v2/SDK/pair'>Pair</Link>:
+One option here is to simply pass in values which we've fetched ourselves to create a [Pair](../../reference/SDK/03-pair.md):

 ```typescript
 import { ChainId, Token, WETH, Pair, TokenAmount } from '@uniswap/sdk'